kdujs/kdupress/packages/docs/docs/guide/getting-started.md

 </code-block>
 </code-group>

-You will then have the opportunity to configure your KduPress site’s metadata such as:
+The command will interactively ask for details to configure your KduPress site’s metadata such as:

 - Project Name
 - Description